somechild/Form-Validator/README.md

   *if you would like to actually validate it, you can do it through services like http://www.mailgun.com/email-validation*
 * **'email': string** is the email string to be validated

-This function does not give any error details (no `'err'` property in the object returned)
+This function does not give any error details (no `err` property in the object returned)